Shah holds talks with Manipur civil society leaders, announces compensation for riot victims | Law-Order

 - India

-A member of the family of those who died in the rioting will also be provided a job.
+The Home Minister on his part, requested the Kuki society to maintain peace for the ''next 15 days'' with an assurance of sending more security personnel for the safety of common people, he added.

+Asked why Shah mentioned only ''15 days'', Tombing said, ''He told us that the CBI will be entrusted with carrying out a detailed probe to find out the reasons behind this prolonged clash.
+Besides, a judicial enquiry will also be announced.''
+Earlier in the day, the government announced it will provide a compensation of Rs 10 lakh to the next of kin of those who died in the ethnic conflict and a job to a family member.

-The compensation amount will be borne equally by the centre and the state, officials said.
+The compensation amount will be borne equally by the Centre and the state, an official release said.

-The decision was taken at a meeting between the Union Home Minister and chief minister N Biren Singh, on Monday late night.
+The decision was taken at a meeting between the Union Home minister and Chief Minister N Biren Singh in the presence of the council of ministers on Monday night.

+During the meeting, it was also decided to ensure that essential items such as petrol, LPG, rice and other foodgrains will be made available in large quantities to cool down rising prices.

+In Imphal, Shah held consultations on Tuesday with stakeholders starting with a breakfast meeting with a group of women leaders at Raj Bhavan as part of his initiative to bring peace to the violence-hit state.

 The death toll from clashes has gone up to 80, officials said.

-The meeting also decided to ensure that essential items such as petrol, LPG gas, rice and other food products will be made available in large quantities to cool down prices.
-The home minister who flew in to Imphal Monday night is accompanied by the Home Secretary Ajay Kumar Bhalla and Director of the Intelligence Bureau Tapan Kumar Deka.
+The Home Minister who flew into Imphal on Monday night was accompanied by the Home Secretary Ajay Kumar Bhalla and Director of the Intelligence Bureau Tapan Kumar Deka.

-Shah also held consultations on Tuesday with stake-holders starting with a breakfast meeting with a group of women leaders, as part of his initiative to bring peace to the violence-hit state.

-According to a home ministry spokesperson, Shah also held a meeting with the delegation of different civil society organisations in Imphal this morning.

-Meanwhile, the Chief of Defence Staff General Anil Chauhan on Tuesday said on the sidelines of a function in Pune, that challenges in Manipur have not disappeared, but expressed hope that things will settle down in some time while noting the situation in the north-eastern state now is not related to insurgency.
+Meanwhile, the Chief of Defence Staff General Anil Chauhan in Pune said that challenges in Manipur have not disappeared, but expressed hope that things will settle down in some time, while noting the ongoing situation in the North Eastern state is not related to insurgency.

-''I would like to say that the armed forces and Assam Rifles have done an excellent job there and may have saved a large number of lives.
-Though the challenges in Manipur have not disappeared, it will take some time.
-Hopefully this will settle and the government there will be able to do the job with the help of CAPF (Central Armed Police Forces) etc,'' he said.
+''I would like to say that the Army and Assam Rifles have done an excellent job there and may have saved a large number of lives.
+Hopefully this will settle and the government there will be able to do the job with the help of CAPF (Central Armed Police Forces) etc,'' the CDS said.

-Ethnic clashes broke out in Manipur after a 'Tribal Solidarity March' was organised in the hill districts on May 3 to protest the Meitei community's demand for Scheduled Tribe (ST) status.
-Since then there have been waves of un rest including a latest round of clashes which saw at least 5 dead on Sunday.

-The violence was preceded by tension over the eviction of Kuki villagers from reserve forest land, which had led to a series of smaller agitations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)